maidsafe/rfcs/proposed/0016-launcher-data_types-api/0016-launcher-data-types-api.md

   data: {
     datamap: String, // base64 String - Serialised DataMap
     content: String // base64 String
-    offset: U64 // Optional field - Offset from where it is supposed to be written.
+    offset: U64 // Optional field - Offset from where the data is to be written.
 If not specified then the data is appended to the last
   }
 }
 ```